MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuitdevice.md

 title: EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE
 ms.date: 08/24/2021
 targetos: Windows
-description: TBD - The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is used by the driver to allow it to add additional functionality when the TBD function is called,  and an acx circuit device is created, TBD TBD.
+description: The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is invoked by ACX when the driver must create a WDFDEVICE for a new ACXCIRCUIT object.
 prerelease: true
 req.assembly:
 req.construct-type: function